agrarpan/coq-synthesis/README.md

 You will also have to provide the path to proverbot:

-`Set Proverbot Path path/to/proverbot`,
+`Set Proverbot Path path/to/proverbot/`,

 which the setup script clones one level above the current directory

 and the current file path:

-`Set Current File Path path/to/this/.v/file`
+`Set Current File Path path/to/this/.v file`

-To generate the proof for a theorem, start the proof with `Proof.`, and in the proof body, call the command `RunProverbot`.
+To generate the proof for a theorem, start the proof with `Proof.`, and in the proof body, call the command `RunProverbot` followed by `Admitted`.
+If Proverbot succeeds in proving the theorem, it will open up a new browser window with the search tree it explored.